-Ivy Clarice Estoesta is an associate in Sterne Kessler’s Mechanical & Design Practice Group and Trademark & Brand Protection Practice.
+Ivy Clarice Estoesta is a counsel in Sterne Kessler’s Mechanical & Design Practice Group and Trademark & Brand Protection Practice.
 Ivy’s practice focuses on design patents, trademarks, and copyrights.
 Her legal experience and academic background provide her a multidimensional perspective in securing comprehensive IP rights for an array of clients in various industries, including pharmaceuticals, food and beverages, footwear, electronic devices, and household cleaning products.

 Ivy joined the firm in 2006 as a legal assistant in the Biotechnology & Chemical Practice Group.
 Her combined interest in science and art drew her to the firm’s Mechanical & Trademarks Practice Groups, and she formally transitioned to those Groups as a legal assistant in 2007.
 At that time, Ivy’s practice focused exclusively on trademarks, and she assisted with the prosecution and maintenance of U.S. and foreign trademark rights.
 Subsequently, Ivy transitioned to a Student Associate position in 2008, during which she gained significant experience in clearing, prosecuting and enforcing trademark rights in the U.S. and abroad.
 To date, Ivy has more than 10 years of experience in drafting opinions on trademark registrability and infringement, cease and desist letters, trademark applications and other communications filed with the U.S. Patent & Trademark Office and various foreign offices.
 She also has experience in Oppositions and Cancellations before the U.S. Trademark Trial and Appeal Board.